danchat/prime_generator/README.md

 ## Limitations

-1. The script is designed for educational purposes.
+1. The script is designed for personal use.
 For production-grade applications, especially with stringent performance or security requirements, relying on well-established libraries is recommended.

 2. Python's built-in arbitrary precision arithmetic is used, which is slower than optimized libraries like GMP.

 ## Contributing

 Feel free to fork this repository, make your enhancements, and submit pull requests.

-## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more information.